peterparity/PDE-VAE-pytorch/README.md

 # PDE-VAE-pytorch

-Implementation of a variational autoencoder (VAE)-based model for extracting interpretable physical parameters which parameterize the dynamics of a spatiotemporal system governed by a partial differential equation (PDE).
+Implementation of a variational autoencoder (VAE)-based method for extracting interpretable physical parameters (from spatiotemporal data) that parameterize the dynamics of a spatiotemporal system, e.g. a system governed by a partial differential equation (PDE).

 Please cite "**Extracting Interpretable Physical Parameters from Spatiotemporal Systems using Unsupervised Learning**" (https://arxiv.org/abs/1907.06011) and see the paper for more details.
+This is the official repository for the paper.

 ## Requirements
 PyTorch version >= 1.1.0, NumPy